 To be charged with disorderly conduct while intoxicated, you must have done either of the following while voluntarily intoxicated:

-Every day in central Ohio people are charged with alcohol-related criminal offenses.
+Every day in Columbus, people are charged with alcohol-related criminal offenses.
 Alcohol offense penalties can range from a minor misdemeanor, punishable by only a fine, to a fourth-degree misdemeanor, punishable by up to 30 days in jail.

 If you are convicted of disorderly conduct while intoxicated, additional potential issues include:

-The Columbus Criminal Defense team takes a two-pronged approach to all disorderly conduct while intoxicated cases.
+At Luftman, Heck & Associates, our Columbus criminal defense team takes a two-pronged approach to all disorderly conduct while intoxicated cases.
 First and foremost, we will figure out what mistakes the police made and what legal issues can be raised on your behalf.

 We do this by requesting discovery from the prosecutor.
 The discovery will generally consist of police reports, additional investigative notes and potentially a lab analysis of the alcohol.
 As our client, you will receive a copy of everything received from the prosecutor for your review